AreaFiftyLAN/lancie-api/README.md

   You should fill in:
   - `spring.datasource.[…]` (`url`, `username`, `password`) to your database url and credentials
   - `a5l.molliekey` and `a5l.googleMapsAPIkey` to their respective keys if you have those

-  You should comment:
-  - `spring.jpa.properties.hibernate.hbm2ddl.auto`
-  - `logging.config`

-  You should uncomment:
-  - `spring.jpa.hibernate.ddl-auto`

 5. Right click the `Application` class (`src -> main -> java -> ch.wisv.areafiftylan`) and choose `Run`.
 Terminate the process (you don't have to wait for it to finish starting).
 Now go to the Run/Debug Configuration window `Run -> Edit Configurations` choose the `Spring Boot` configuration called `Application`.
 Enable the dev profile for this configuration by entering `dev` in the `Active Profiles` box.